 Nothing warms the hearts of out-of-town relatives and friends at holiday time like receiving a package from home.
-And when the parcel contains a pretty tin packed with home-baked cookies, their delight is undeniable.
+And when the parcel contains a pretty tin packed with home-baked cookies (like the Chocolate Jubilees shown on the right), their delight is undeniable.

 To ensure the mouth-watering morsels are at their best upon arrival, review these packing pointers.